marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	Choose which variable you want to display.

 show element
-	Element is always displayed or only if stage is activated.
+	Element is always displayed, only if stage is activated or if it is activated and after.

 min
-	Minimum of the histogram (Default 0)
+	Minimum of the histogram (Default 0).

 max
-	Maximum of the histogram
+	Maximum of the histogram.

-bin
+size of bins
 	How the values shall be pooled into *bins*.
 For example, if you define the bin 10, the data will be pooled in brackets of ten.

-x-line
+label x-axis
+	The label you choose for the x-axis is displayed below the x-axis.

+vertical line
-	An additional red vertical Line is drawn at this x-value (e.g. to specify a correct or true value)
+	An additional red vertical line is drawn at the selected x-value (e.g. to specify a correct or true value).

+round
+    Select if only the current round or all rounds should be displayed.

 count
 	Participants are counted all together or per treatment / role / group.